Pungyeon/clean-go-article/README.md

 > <em>How small should a function be?
 Smaller than that! &ndash; Robert C. Martin</em>

 When writing clean code, our primary goal is to make our code easily digestible.
 The most effective way to do this is to make our functions as short as possible.
-It's important to understand that this isn't necessarily to avoid code duplication.
-The more important reason is to improve code comprehension.
-It can help to look at a function's description at a very high level to understand this:
+It's important to understand that we don't necessarily do this to avoid code duplication.
+The more important reason is to improve <em>code comprehension</em>.

+It can help to look at a function's description at a very high level to understand this better:

 ```
 fn GetItem: